-Giant beanbags like this one that converts to a full size bed are another great option.
+Giant beanbags like this one that convert to a full-size bed are another great option.

 Once you have all the larger pieces, try out multiple layouts, on paper even.
 Just placement can make all the difference.
 Be creative and open, beds don’t have to go flat against a wall and loveseats can flank the end of the bed.